Southwestern Energy Company (SWN) Shares Up Despite Recent Market Volatility

 Is It Worth Investing in Southwestern Energy Company (NYSE: SWN) Right Now?

-Southwestern Energy Company (NYSE: SWN) has a higher price-to-earnings ratio of 3.86x compared to its average ratio, and the 36-month beta value for SWN is at 1.29.
-Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 1 rating it as “overweight,” 12 as “hold,” and 2 as “sell.”
+Southwestern Energy Company (NYSE: SWN) has a price-to-earnings ratio of 3.41x that is above its average ratio.
+Additionally, the 36-month beta value for SWN is 1.33.

 Will You Miss Out On This Growth Stock Boom?